shafiqriz88/awanjs/readme.md

 <script src="awan.js"></script>
 ```

 Being a mobile framework, Awan provides a basic CSS library which is required.
 This small CSS library provides some best practices for the mobile web realm such as high FPS page transitions and disabling regular web-ish user interactions behavor.
+Using utility css frameworks like Tailwind.css is highly recommended for a much rapid application development and ease of managing UI states.

 ```
 <link rel="stylesheet" href="awan.css" />